Ma (2019 film): Home media

 Ma was released digitally on August 20, 2019, and on DVD and Blu-ray on September 3, 2019, by Universal Pictures Home Entertainment (UPHE).
 The film grossed $3.1 million in domestic video sales.

+Sequel

+In July 2023, Melissa McCarthy expressed interest in working with Octavia Spencer on a potential sequel.
+In June 2025, it was confirmed that a sequel with Spencer returning is in development.
+One week later, Ashley Nicole Black was announced as writer.

 Reception

 Box office

-Ma grossed $45.9 million in the United States and Canada, and $15.3 million in other territories, for a worldwide total of $61.2 million, against a production budget of $5 million.
+Ma grossed $45.9 million in the United States and Canada, and $15.3 million in other countries/territories, for a worldwide total of $61.2 million, against a production budget of $5 million.

 In the United States and Canada, Ma was released alongside Godzilla: King of the Monsters and Rocketman, and was projected to gross around $20 million in its opening weekend.
 The film made $7.2 million on its first day, including $1.4 million from Thursday night previews.
 It went on to debut to $18.4 million, finishing fourth at the box office.
 The film made $7.8 million in its second weekend (dropping 54% and finishing in seventh), and then made $3.7 million in its third weekend.